Music of Japan: Techno-kayō

-Dance and disco music
+Dance music

 In 1984, American musician Michael Jackson's album Thriller became the first album by a Western artist to sell over one million copies in Japanese Oricon charts history.
 His style is cited as one of the models for Japanese dance music, leading the popularity of Avex Group musicians and dancers.

 In 1990, Avex Trax began to release the Super Eurobeat series in Japan.
 Eurobeat in Japan led the popularity of group dance form Para Para.
 While Avex's artists such as Every Little Thing and Ayumi Hamasaki became popular in the 1990s, in the late 1990s Hikaru Utada and Morning Musume emerged.
 Hikaru Utada's debut album, First Love, became the highest-selling album in Japan selling over 7 million copies, while Ayumi Hamasaki became Japan's top selling female and solo artist, and Morning Musume remains one of the most well-known girl groups in the Japanese pop music industry.